Novalnet-AG/magento2-subscription-integration-novalnet/README.md

  ## Installation through Marketplace
  - Signup or login in the <a href="https://marketplace.magento.com/">Magento Marketplace </a>
- - Purchase the <a href="https://marketplace.magento.com/novalnet-magento-subscription-module.html"> Magento Subscription Extension </a> by Novalnet for free
+ - Purchase the <a href="https://marketplace.magento.com/novalnet-magento-subscription-module.html"> Magento Subscription Extension </a> by Novalnet
  - Upload the package content into the root directory
  - Upgrade, compile and deploy as explained in the section above